GritsH/habit-tracker/docs/adr/use-mysql-for-habit-tracker.md

 * One-to-one: Habit -> Streak
 ### 2. ACID Compliance Requirements
 * Completion record and streak update must be atomic
-* User and all associated habits + completions must delete together
+* User and all associated habits + completions must be deleted together
 * Referential integrity - no completions without a habit, no habit without a user
 * Two completions for the same habit/day must not create duplicates
 ### 3. Experience and Ecosystem